pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 <img src='add-first-image.jpg' alt='Blender VSE add image' width='960' height='540'>
 </figure>

 At this point we can use the handy add-on we installed previously by **Right-Clicking** on the purple strip to make sure it's activated and then hitting the "T" key on the keyboard.
 This will automatically add a transform to the image that scales it to the correct aspect ratio for you.
-A small green _Transform_ trip will appear above your purple image strip now:
+A small green _Transform_ strip will appear above your purple image strip now:

 <figure>
 <img src='add-transform.jpg' alt='Blender VSE add transform strip' width='327' height='276'>